 Among major medieval German Kings was Charlemagne who was a Frankish king but effectively ruled over all of the West Germanic peoples.
 The next major ruling figure in medieval Germany was Otto I who was a German himself and was able to unite all Germanic tribes into a single kingdom, effectively laying the foundations for the Holy Roman Empire.

 Early medieval German food was divided into two broad categories: food consumed by the nobility and the foods consumed by the peasants.
-Nobility ate game, meat of domesticated animals, fish, dried fruits, fresh fruits and vegetables.
-A wide range of herbs were used in foods, although in spices pepper and ginger were more frequently used.
+Nobility ate game, the meat of domesticated animals, fish, dried fruits, fresh fruits, and vegetables.
+A wide range of herbs was used in foods, although in spices pepper and ginger were more frequently used.
 Meats were often turned into pies and sausages.

 The nobility drank wine.
-Different kinds of grains were frequently consumed as regular diet.
+Different kinds of grains were frequently consumed in a regular diet.
 Peasants, in contrast, fed on cheaper portions of the meat and mostly on vegetables and porridge.
-Lentils, beans and bread were often the inexpensive foods preferred by the poor.
+Lentils, beans, and bread were often the inexpensive foods preferred by the poor.

-The dress for the male in medieval Germany usually comprised of a wide tunic which varied in length.
-It comprised of sleeves which went all the way down to the wrists.
-Beneath the tunic it became common from 11th century onwards to wear linen.
+The dress for the male in medieval Germany was usually comprised of a wide tunic that varied in length.
+It comprised of sleeves that went all the way down to the wrists.
+Beneath the tunic, it became common from the 11th century onwards to wear linen.
 A cloak was often worn above the tunic.
 Leg-garment of various lengths were worn.

 Women usually wore long chemises with a tunic or a coat on top of it.
 Both of these were of a full length, from neck to feet.
 A cloak was also usually worn above the tunic.